Easy Cilantro Lime Slaw

-The trick to making the tastiest coleslaw is salt.
+The trick to making the tastiest slaw is salt.
 We mix salt into the shredded cabbage and let it sit for about 30 minutes.
-In this time, the salt draws out excess moisture, which would have eventually diluted our dressing.
+During this time, the salt draws out excess moisture, which would have eventually diluted our dressing.
 By getting rid of that moisture, it also keeps the cabbage crunchy.
-We use the same trick to make our tangy cucumber salad recipe.
-It’s getting rave reviews.
+We use the same trick to make our cucumber salad, and our readers love it!

 • PREP